-Nest Aware is a subscription service offered by Nest that works in tandem with the various Nest Cams.
-This service provides a few different benefits, especially for those who want to be able to store recordings for use in the future.
+Nest cameras are some of the best Google Home compatible devices you'll find, but a Nest Aware subscription makes them even better.
+Nest Aware is a subscription service offered by Nest that works to enhance the function of various Nest Cams.
+This service provides a few important benefits, especially for those who want to be able to store recordings for use in the future.

 Previously, there were three different subscriptions available, ranging from $5 per month to $30 per month.
 While the plans started out cheaper than the new options, they could quickly max out to be much more expensive.
 In addition, if you had multiple Nest cameras, you had to pay an additional fee per camera.

-All of this has changed with the long-awaited arrival of Nest Aware 2.0.
+All of this has changed with the long-awaited arrival of Nest Aware 2.0 in early 2021.
 The most significant benefit of the new Nest Aware is that you won't have to worry about paying for coverage on a per-camera basis.
-Instead, all of your Nest products, including the Nest Cam, Nest Hello, and Nest Secure, will be covered, and you will have access to all of the best features.
-There are now only two subscriptions to pick from, instead of having to choose between three different ones.
+Instead, all of your Nest products — including the Nest Cam, Nest Hello, and Nest Secure — will be covered, and you will have access to all of the best features.

-When looking at the original service, your subscription was on a "per camera" basis, whereas Aware 2.0 is based on a "per home" basis.
-There are a lot of features that are automatically included in the new plans, such as Sound Detection, Emergency Calling, and Event-based recording (EBR).
+When looking at the original service, your subscription was on a "per camera" basis, whereas Nest Aware 2.0 is based on a "per home" basis.
+There are a lot of features that are automatically included in the new plans, such as sound detection, emergency calling, and event-based recording (EBR).
 EBR begins recording only after your Nest Cam has detected activity, and is available with both the standard and Plus versions.

-Outside of the subscription pricing being based on a "per home" account, the new Nest Aware plans have changed how they handle your video history.
+Aside from the subscription pricing being based on a "per home" account, the new Nest Aware plans have changed how they handle your video history.
 The standard Nest Aware plan is priced at either $6 per month or $60 per year.
-This provides you 30 days of video event video history, additional camera features including intelligent alerts, sound detection, and emergency calling.
+This provides you 30 days of event video history, additional camera features including Intelligent Alerts, sound detection, and emergency calling.

 As for Nest Aware Plus, you'll pay either $12 per month or $120 per year but are provided with a pretty substantial benefit compared to the standard version.
-Plus, subscribers will get 10 days of 24/7 video history, which was a part of any of the "old" subscriptions for the original Nest Aware plans.
+Continuous recording does exactly what you think, offering 24/7 video history that is available for 10 days.
 Additionally, Plus subscribers have access to up to 60 days of event-video history, which is only recorded when motion is detected.

 Can you keep your original Nest Aware subscription?